NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-This is because and/or accepted maximum two arguments, barracks allows for more
+This is because and/or accepted maximum two arguments, Barracks allows for more

 For example, this.per: